bimobject/docs/docs/documentation/product/product-excel-export.md

 # Export products to Excel

-Exporting products to Excel is good when you have a lot of data to import or update.
-It does not allow for the more advanced data entry that can be achieved in the Eando X app, but can in many cases be more efficient if you only need the basics, and are proficient in manipulating spreadsheets.
+Exporting products to Excel is useful for managing large amounts of data quickly.
+While spreadsheets lack the advanced relations and data entry features of the Eando X app, they can sometimes more efficient for basic edits and updates.

 :::tip Workflow tip
-A common workflow is to first generate an empty export spreadsheet in Eando X, populate it with your data (in your spreadsheet editor of choice), and then import it back into Eando X.
+Another common use of the export feature is to generate an empty export spreadsheet template.
+This template can then be used to quickly fill in large amounts of data that can be imported back into Eando X.

 Read more about importing data [here](/documentation/product/product-excel-import).
 :::